PenguWoodGanon/Path-of-Pablo/README.md

 2. Import this repository into your GitHub account
 3. Go into the folder and open the project.godot file
 4. Hit play.
-5. Playtest and add your comments in the Playtest.md file in the repository.
+5. Playtest and add your comments in the Playtest.md file in the Playtesting Folder in the repository.